 How does Hexaware fit into these developments?
 The IT service management company’s Collab platform is the firm’s response to these challenges.
 Despite the name, the platform actually covers more than just text chat or simultaneous document editing, instead overlapping across contracts, documents, customer management and workspaces.
-Arun, for his part, calls Colab a fully “orchestrated” client engagement platform.
+Arun, for his part, calls Collab a fully “orchestrated” client engagement platform.

 Examine Collab’s specifics and the platform’s all-encompassing nature quickly becomes apparent.
 From client creation to engagement reviews, it allows users to safely and seamlessly track information across multiple stakeholders.
 That’s shadowed by document collation, audit trailing and data routing to multiple users, among other functionalities.